 At our cooking class in Hüttls Kochatelier, the ingredients are already available, and the Waldviertel specialties, which we cook together, are set.

-On the menu are Waldviertler organic carp in smoked crust from the bacon pan on red beets and a wine tavern in white wine krawn sauce as an appetizer.
-There is also a Grünnen Veltliner Kellerberg 2014 from the vineyard on the mountain.
+The Waldviertel specialties menu includes Waldviertel organic carp in a smoked crust from the bacon pan on beetroot and a Heurigen in white wine and horseradish broth as a starter.
+There is also a Grünnen Veltliner Kellerberg 2014 from the Weingut am Berg.

-For the Waldviertler specialties main course, we cook a Dachsberger pork tenderloin on mushroom in root cream with herb serviette dumplings according to Thomas Hüttl's instructions.
-The Riesling Gaisberg 2013 from Schloss Gobelsburg tastes wonderful.
-Because barrique wines are not among my favorite wines, I renounce the Zweigelt Barrique 2011 of Eitzinger.
-Wines are known to be a matter of taste.
+For the Waldviertler specialties main course, we cook a Dachsberger pork fillet on mushrooms in root cream with herb serviette dumplings according to Thomas Hüttl's instructions.
+The Riesling Gaisberg 2013 from Schloss Gobelsburg tastes wonderful with this.
+Because barrique wines are not among my favorite wines, I do without the Zweigelt Barrique 2011 from Eitzinger.
+It is well known that wines are a matter of taste.

-The dessert then meets again exactly our taste: we conjure a chocolate soufflé with soft chocolate core with caramelized Wachau- Marillenröster to which the Trockenbeerenauslese 2007 by Rabl fits wonderfully.
+The Waldviertler specialties dessert then meets our taste exactly: we conjure up a chocolate soufflé with a soft chocolate core and caramelized Wachau- Marillenröster to which the Trockenbeerenauslese 2007 by Rabl fits wonderfully.

-I'm always careful with carp, but this smoked-crusted carp from the Waldviertel was probably the best I've eaten so far.
-The crust and the bacon make this fish a real treat.
+I'm always wary of carp, but this Waldviertel carp with a smoked crust was probably the best I've eaten so far.
+The crust and bacon make this fish a real treat.
 There was nothing "fishy" about him at all.
-When preparing this Waldviertel specialty, I was surprised how long it was fried on the skin side, but that is exactly what makes the crust so tasty, as Thomas Hüttl explains to us.
+When preparing this Waldviertel specialty, I was surprised at how long it was roasted on the skin side, but that's exactly what makes the crust so tasty, as Thomas Hüttl explains to us.

 First we sear the pork tenderloin.
 Then it is placed in the oven, where it continues to fry at medium temperature for about 20 minutes.
 Then it comes into the tube at about 50 degrees and rests - wrapped in aluminum foil - until we have prepared the rest of the meal.
 So it is exactly right when serving: still slightly pink, wonderfully juicy and tender.
 We prepare the mushroom sauce from different types of mushrooms.
 There were also herbal serviette dumplings, the dough of which was wrapped in cellophane film and cooked in boiling water for about 20 minutes.